-We executed or continued to execute administrative contracts with: EMSA General Fund, JPA member counties, UCDMC for a six-month extension to the end of December of the federal EMS for Children TACTICAL REGIONALIZATION grant, the HPP disaster medical grant with CDPH, Dr. Karp as Regional Medical Director, Rita Henderson as EDAP and Trauma Nurse Contractor, ePCR IT programmer Jay Myhre, Ezequiel Sandoval - Office IT, Moss Levy and Hartzhiems - fiscal audit, Stayce Curry -Regional Behavioral Health contractor, Kayce Hurd - Paramedic and EMT policy revisions, Dennis Louy, Patrick Lynch and Kimberly Baldwin as County HPP Liaisons for Del Norte Humboldt and Lake County respectively, Selinda Shontz - STEMI and Stroke, ICEMA - Image Trend management; and Coastal Valley's EMS re: C.A.R.E.S.
+We executed or continued administrative contracts with: EMSA General Fund, JPA member counties, UCDMC for a six-month extension to the end of December of the federal EMS for Children TACTICAL REGIONALIZATION grant (completed), the HPP disaster medical grant with CDPH, the CDPH COVID grant, Dr. Karp as Regional Medical Director, Rita Henderson as EDAP and Trauma Nurse Contractor, ePCR IT programmer Jay Myhre, Ezequiel Sandoval - Office IT, Moss Levy and Hartzhiems - fiscal audit, Stayce Curry - Regional Behavioral Health/5150 contractor, Kayce Hurd - Paramedic and EMT policy revisions, Dennis Louy, Patrick Lynch and Kimberly Baldwin as County HPP Liaisons for Del Norte Humboldt and Lake County respectively, Selinda Shontz - STEMI and Stroke, Pam Mather - EOAs, ICEMA - Image Trend management; and Coastal Valley's EMS re: C.A.R.E.S.
 All contractors are part-time, independent, may engage in other contracts and provide expert services otherwise not available to North Coat EMS staff.
 North Coast EMS continued to receive from, and distribute by request, Pediatric Maddy Funds in all three counties.
 We continued contracts with seven designated Paramedic Base and Receiving Hospitals, 14 Paramedic Service Providers, numerous First Responder agencies, three Emergency Medical Dispatch Centers, seven EDAPs, four Trauma Centers and one STEMI Receiving Center.
-We will a lose the EMSC for Children TACTICAL grant funding at the end of December 2020 that will need to be replaced as a portion of staff and contractor revenue is covered by the UCD MC subcontract.
-As reported above we received to new, one-time COVID related grants, from the Humboldt Area Foundation to generally help support COVID related activities, and from CDPH.
-The latter covers a portion of my time, inceases Dr. Karp's paid time, and covers all of Stayce's time as it currently invovles nothing but COVID coordination with Behavioral Health.
-Since July 1, my monthly COVID related work is at least 30% of my time, while, less travel time reductions and delayed site surveys, all regular work has continued.
+We completed the EMSC for Children TACTICAL grant funding at the end of December 2020 and will continue to explore options to cover the EMSC portion of staff and contractor costs.
+Since July 1, my COVID related work totaled 155 hours or about 34% of full time, while, less travel time reductions, all regular work has continued.